Southern Min Wikipedia: Analysis

 With 200,000 articles in 2020, Southern Min Wikipedia is the Sinitic Wikipedia with the second-most articles.
 As its articles largely use the Roman alphabet, it is "the only Sinitic Wikipedia with virtually no Chinese characters".
 The scholar Henning Klöter wrote, "If we take the Holopedia not only as a sign of the vitality of alphabetically written Taiwanese, it turns out that today, like 20 years ago, governmental and non-governmental language planners still do not pull together, in terms of both intensity and substance.
 It has to be emphasised that individual non-governmental agency in language planning cannot be limited to the Holopedia community."

 The Southern Min Wikipedia was the Sinitic Wikipedia with the largest increase in users, going from 39 to 119 between 2015 and 2017.
 The scholar Hongyuan Dong explained this said that numerous diaspora groups exist outside of mainland China such as in Southeast Asia, North America, and Europe, which enable those people to be unaffected by Internet censorship in China.
 Dong said that the expansion of Southern Min Wikipedia was owing to the Taiwan government and linguistic groups' standardization efforts for the language.

-The Southern Min Wikipedia uses the phonetic alphabet Pe̍h-ōe-jī.
+The Southern Min Wikipedia uses the phonetic alphabets Pe̍h-ōe-jī and Tâi-lô.
 The scholar Hongyuan Dong attributed this to three reasons.
 The first reason was political in that Min Nan speakers yearned for a singular identity that would substantially distinguish themselves from Mandarin Chinese.
 A phonetic alphabet accomplishes this.
 The second reason is that out of every Sinitic language, Southern Min perhaps had the best phonetic system, having spawned a substantial amount of written matter.
 The third reason was that Taiwan's homogenizing of Southern Min had very limited impact on non-Taiwanese speakers of the dialect.
 Dong concluded, "to reach a larger readership, a phonetic writing system does seem to have its advantage given the high internal homogeneity among the major Southern Min speaker communities".